 If you’re lucky you may catch the problem quickly and prevent further damage.
 The pump may also fail in other ways that are not caused by metal-on-metal contact.
 In this case, the pump itself is still pretty expensive.
-Nonetheless, consider yourself lucky as it beats replacing the entire 6.7L Powerstroke fuel sytem.
+Nonetheless, consider yourself lucky as it beats replacing the entire fuel system.

-We promised we would speed things up some, and this is a pretty basic problem to discuss on the 6.7 Power Stroke.
-There are a few other coolant leaks that may pop up, but the radiator is among the most common.
+The radiator is the most common coolant leak on the 6.7 Powerstroke.
 We should note – the 6.7L engine actually uses two radiators.
 The primary radiator is the more common problem.

-It can’t hurt to upgrade if the OEM radiator gives out on the 6.7 PowerStroke.
+It can’t hurt to upgrade if the OEM radiator gives out on the 6.7 Powerstroke.
 There are some great options out there, but depending on brand can be twice as expensive as the OEM option.
-Ford’s 6.7 engine uses a CSF radiator as OEM and they can usually be found for under $400.
+The factory OEM radiator is made by CSF and they can usually be found for under $400.

 Replacement isn’t too tough, but it’s a bit more complicated due to the use of two radiators.
-It takes some time and patience but DIY’ers shouldn’t have an issue knocking out the primary radiator replacement on the 6.7L diesel.
+It takes some time and patience but DIY’ers shouldn’t have an issue knocking out the primary radiator replacement.

 - Excessive smoke